Residence Life FAQ

 To make changes to your application prior to May 1, log back in to your application and make whatever changes you need.
 To request changes after May 1, you will need to email us application changes with your requested changes.

 Once assignments have been completed, you will receive an assignment letter via your UofM email.
-Fall 2019 assignments begin late Spring 2019 and continue until school begins. (dates subject to change)
+Fall 2019 assignments begin June 2019 and continue until school begins. (dates subject to change) NOTE: Any assignments you may see in your portal while assignments are in process are NOT FINALIZED and could change up until you receive our official assignment email.

 How do I learn who my roommate is?